MCBE-Speedrunning/mcbewrs/README.md

 ### Formatting

-After saving your code please run `npm run format` to format the code as per the configuration in `package.json`
+After saving your code please run `npm run format` to format the code as per the configuration in `.clang-format`

 ### File structure

+-   `docs/`
+    -   This is where all the documentation goes.
--   `data/`
+-   `src/data/`
     -   This is where the important data goes, such as the databases, and the `config.json`.
     -   By default, this directory does not exist.
-You can set it up by running `utils/setup_data.sh`.
+You can set it up by running `src/utils/setup_data.sh`.
--   `docs/`
-    -   This is where all the documentation goes.
--   `public/`
+-   `src/public/`
-    -   **DO NOT** put any sensitive information in the `public/` folder as that folder is visable to everyone accessing the server.
+    -   **DO NOT** put any sensitive information in the `src/public/` folder as that folder is visable to everyone accessing the server.
     -   This is where things like stylesheets and assets go.
--   `routes/`
+-   `src/routes/`
     -   This is where the server side code goes for each page.
-These must be defined in `app.js` to be accessible from the browser.
+These must be defined in `src/app.js` to be accessible from the browser.
--   `utils/`
+-   `src/utils/`
     -   This is where the utilities go, such as cron jobs, or javascript functions that are used in other files.
--   `views/`
+-   `src/views/`
     -   This is where the pug template files go, like the player profiles and navigation bar.